x-square/analytics/23-07-user-research-terms.md

 ### Micro level

 The smallest unit of analysis is an individual within their social setting.
 At the micro level, also known as the local level, the research often focuses on individuals or small groups in a specific social context.
-Examples of micro-level analysis include various individual-focused approaches.
+Examples of micro level analysis include various individual-focused approaches.

 -   Person
 -   Citizen